 Sean: Right, she has all these pretensions, but she has no talent and no skill and she picks the most grotesque dishes.
-Like, upper class “cuisine” means offal and organs and disgusting pig’s feet slathered in vomit-sauce.
+Perversely, upper class “cuisine” means offal and organs and disgusting pig’s feet slathered in vomit-sauce.

 Kristine: It feels like more than any other movie we have watched, it’s really hard to talk about this without talking about the director.
 Why is that?
 Just because Hitchcock is a great auteur or because his movies are personal?

 Sean: Hmmm, I’m not sure.
 He’s just so iconic.
-Now I am actually not sure what your Hitchcock background is.
-I have seen all the major and most of the minor films – the only “big” one I haven’t seen is I Confess, and I’ve never caught up with most of the early silent-era ones also.
+I am actually not sure what your Hitchcock background is.
+I have seen all the major and most of the minor films – the only “big” one I haven’t seen is I, Confess, and I’ve never caught up with most of the early silent-era ones also.

 Kristine: I am not fully schooled on Hitch, sadly.